 - Crime: What are the local crime rates?
 Have they gone down or up?
 What are the safer neighborhoods?

 - Notable people interviews: Find people in the area that readers will be interested in knowing their opinions.
 For instance, interview the local school district superintendent or a local politician.
-Here are good tips to interview people for your blog by finding notables with knowledge and opinions.

 - Promote a neighborhood: Promoting an up-and-coming neighborhood in your area is a good way to attract attention.
 Here is an example from a real estate company blog in New Jersey.